-MPI software from SGI can internally use the XPMEM kernel module to provide direct access to data on remote partitions and to provide single copy operations to local data.
-Any pages used by these operations are prevented from paging by the XPMEM kernel module.
-If an administrator needs to temporarily suspend a MPI application to allow other applications to run, they can unpin these pages so they can be swapped out and made available for other applications.
+Internally, the MPI software from SGI uses the XPMEM kernel module to provide direct access to data on remote partitions and to provide single-copy operations to local data.
+The XPMEM kernel module prevents any pages used by these operations from paging.
+If an administrator needs to temporarily suspend an MPI application to allow other applications to run, they can unpin these pages so they can be swapped out and made available for other applications.

-Each process of a MPI application which is using the XPMEM kernel module will have a /proc/xpmem/pid file associated with it.
-The number of pages owned by this process which are prevented from paging by XPMEM can be displayed by concatenating the /proc/xpmem/pid file, for example:
+Each process of an MPI application that is using the XPMEM kernel module has a /proc/xpmem/pid file associated with it.
+File /proc/xpmem/pid includes the number of pages owned by this process that are prevented from paging by XPMEM.
+You can display the content of this file.
+For example:

 '''

 cat /proc/xpmem/5562

+pages pinned by XPMEM: 17

 '''

-pages pinned by XPMEM: 17